Fahmi-XD/Sorachio-1B-Chat/README.md

 ## Overview

 This repository contains the complete source code and training pipeline for **Sorachio-1B-Chat**, a fine-tuned conversational AI model based on Gemma3.
-The model is specifically optimized for natural conversations in Indonesian and other languages, trained using Supervised Fine-Tuning (SFT) with QLoRA adapter techniques.
+The model is specifically optimized for natural conversations in Indonesian and other languages, trained using Supervised Fine-Tuning (SFT) with QLoRA techniques.

 🎯 **Ready to use model**: [IzzulGod/Sorachio-1B-Chat](https://huggingface.co/IzzulGod/Sorachio-1B-Chat)